The Macros in More Detail

 parameters as the #[bench] attribute: args,

-parameters which are explained in full detail in Specifying multiple benchmarks
+parameters which are explained in full detail in

-#[bench], args takes an array of arguments.
+array of arguments.

-extern crate gungraun; mod my_lib { pub fn bubble_sort(value: Vec<i32>) -> Vec<i32> { value } } use gungraun::{library_benchmark, library_benchmark_group, main, LibraryBenchmarkConfig}; use std::hint::black_box; pub fn worst_case(start: i32) -> Vec<i32> { if start.is_negative() { (start..0).rev().collect() } else { (0..start).rev().collect() } } #[library_benchmark] #[benches::worst_two_and_three(args = [vec![2, 1], vec![3, 2, 1]])] #[benches::worst_four_to_nine(args = [4, 5, 6, 7, 8, 9], setup = worst_case)] fn bench_bubble_sort(value: Vec<i32>) -> Vec<i32> { black_box(my_lib::bubble_sort(value)) } library_benchmark_group!(name = bubble_sort_group; benchmarks = bench_bubble_sort); fn main() { main!(library_benchmark_groups = bubble_sort_group); }
+extern crate gungraun; mod my_lib { pub fn bubble_sort(value: Vec<i32>) -> Vec<i32> { value } } use gungraun::prelude::*; use std::hint::black_box; pub fn worst_case(start: i32) -> Vec<i32> { if start.is_negative() { (start..0).rev().collect() } else { (0..start).rev().collect() } } #[library_benchmark] #[benches::worst_two_and_three(args = [vec![2, 1], vec![3, 2, 1]])] #[benches::worst_four_to_nine(args = [4, 5, 6, 7, 8, 9], setup = worst_case)] fn bench_bubble_sort(value: Vec<i32>) -> Vec<i32> { black_box(my_lib::bubble_sort(black_box(value))) } library_benchmark_group!(name = bubble_sort_group, benchmarks = bench_bubble_sort); fn main() { main!(library_benchmark_groups = bubble_sort_group); }

-The library_benchmark_group! macro
+The library_benchmark_group!
+Macro

 The library_benchmark_group macro accepts the following parameters (in this

-order and separated by a semicolon):
+order and separated by a comma):

 name(mandatory): A unique name used to identify the group for themain!macroconfig(optional): ALibraryBenchmarkConfigwhich is applied to all benchmarks within the same group.compare_by_id(optional): The default is false.
 If true, all benches in the benchmark functions specified in thebenchmarksparameter are compared with each other as long as the ids (the part after the::in#[bench::id(...)]) match.
-See also Comparing benchmark functionssetup(optional): A setup function or any valid expression which is run before all benchmarks of this groupteardown(optional): A teardown function or any valid expression which is run after all benchmarks of this groupbenchmarks(mandatory): A list of comma separated paths of benchmark functions which are annotated with#[library_benchmark]
+See also Comparing benchmark functionsmax_parallel(optional): The default is no limit.
+If set,0means no limit (same as not specifying),1disables parallel execution for this group, and values>= 2limit the maximum number of parallel benchmarks.
+This option only has an effect when parallel execution is enabled via--parallelorGUNGRAUN_PARALLEL.
+See Running Benchmarks in Parallel for more details.setup(optional): A setup function or any valid expression which is run before all benchmarks of this groupteardown(optional): A teardown function or any valid expression which is run after all benchmarks of this groupbenchmarks(mandatory): An array of names of benchmark functions annotated with#[library_benchmark].
+Multiple names use the array-syntax (benchmarks = [bench_1, bench_2]).
+For convenience a single function name can be specified without brackets (benchmarks = bench_1).

 Note the setup and teardown parameters are different to the ones of